Reviews You Can Rely On

 From its rugged outer shell to its warm fleece center quilt, the Teton Sports Polara 3-in-1 is a stylish interchangeable bag that offers a wide range of customizable warmth.
 Each piece of the Polara is a separate and unique layer that can be added, removed, or interchanged, allowing it to be multiple bags in one.
 This layering system provides options, letting campers customize their warmth needs in different climates, temperatures, and seasons.
 It also packs up much smaller and lighter than many of the sturdier bags in our review.
 The Polara is warm, has lots of features and options, and, importantly, it's reasonably priced.
 Other advantageous features are useful loops, snaps, zippers, pockets, drawstrings, and a detachable fleece liner.
 The Polara is a combination of your favorite on-the-couch movie blanket and a hardcore, cold-weather camping bag.

-The Polara 3-in-1 is made from synthetic materials that we didn't find as cozy or comfortable as the top-of-the-line canvas designs.
-It won't provide the same cushy degree of luxury as many high-dollar bags.
-The interior liner and fleece blanket are soft and warm, but they're grabby compared to the smooth, flannel interior of some camping sleeping bags.
+The synthetic materials the Polara 3-in-1 is built from aren't as cozy or comfortable as the premium canvas designs.
+Compared to high-dollar bags, it won't provide the same cushy degree of luxury.
+We found the interior liner and fleece blanket soft and warm during testing, but they're grabby compared to the smooth, flannel interior of other options.
 If you need more room than the Polara offers, the Big Agnes Echo Park 20 is much more spacious.
 If not, stick with the Polara's versatility of offering three bags in one.

 Read more: Teton Sports Polara 3-in-1 review